paprykut/czokomaster/README.md

 ###Usage

 There was a quick build script and a freebsd port for this package, yet the former stopped working and I am ashamed of the latter, so these are not included.
 If you want to try czokomaster, please move the czokomaster dir to ```/wherever/you/keep/your/python/site-packages/```.
-Then, either move czokomaster.py to ```/usr/local/sbin/``` or start it simply by issuing ```./czokomaster [options]```
+Then, either move czokomaster.py to ```/usr/local/sbin/``` or start it simply by issuing ```./czokomaster [options]```.

 Need help?
 Run:
 ```